goliatone/go-dashboard/README.md

 ## Quick Start

-1. Add go-dashboard alongside go-cms/go-admin in your module and provide a `WidgetStore` implementation (typically the go-cms widgets service).
+1. Add go-dashboard to your module and implement `WidgetStore` (wrap go-cms, a custom DB, etc.).
-2. Build a `dashboard.Service` with any optional dependencies you need (`Authorizer`, `PreferenceStore`, telemetry hooks, etc.).
+2. Build a `dashboard.Service` with any optional dependencies you need (`Authorizer`, `PreferenceStore`, telemetry hooks, analytics providers, etc.).
 3. Seed the dashboard (areas, definitions, default layout) once at bootstrap time.
-4. Mount the go-router adapter so the HTML, JSON, REST, and WebSocket routes are available.
+4. Mount the go-router adapter (or wire your own `httpapi.Executor`) so the HTML, JSON, REST, and WebSocket routes are available.

 ```go
 import (